-The annual conference on 9-10 June 2022 hosted by the University of Hohenheim brought together international scholars and researchers of development economics and neighboring fields.
-Plenary sessions with keynote speakers, parallel sessions with contributed papers, and poster sessions reflected the current state of research in development economics and provided a forum for exchange for researchers and practitioners.
-The conference took place as a physical meeting.
+The 2023 German Development Economics conference will take place on 1-2 June, 2023, and will be hosted by the Technical University Dresden.
+The annual conference brings together international scholars and researchers of development economics and neighboring fields.
+Plenary sessions with keynote speakers, parallel sessions with contributed papers, and poster sessions will reflect the current state of research in development economics and provide a forum for exchange for researchers and practitioners.

-Axel Dreher (Heidelberg University), Andreas Fuchs (University of Göttingen), Michael Grimm (University of Passau), Isabel Günther (ETH Zürich), Krisztina Kis-Katos (University of Göttingen) and Matthias Schündeln (Goethe University Frankfurt).
+Axel Dreher (Heidelberg University), Andreas Fuchs (University of Göttingen), Michael Grimm (University of Passau), Isabel Günther (ETH Zürich), Krisztina Kis-Katos (University of Göttingen), Christian Leßmann (TU Dresden) and Matthias Schündeln (Goethe University Frankfurt).

 More information can be found here.